remirror/remirror/docs/extensions/index.md

 # All extensions

+## Standard extensions

+The following extensions are bundled together with Remirror:

 **[AnnotationExtension](./annotation-extension.mdx)**<br /> Allows the annotation (or highlighting) of the content in your editor

 **[BlockquoteExtension](./blockquote-extension.mdx)**<br /> Makes regions of text appear as an indented quote to ensure it stands out